pToker/cas_main_text_analytics/README.md

 # To Do Next
 - [x] acknowledge, that I have to work locally, as raspi does not have gpu
-- [ ] initiate a project, with local env to make sure I don't publish my sensitive information
+- [x] initiate a project, with local env to make sure I don't publish my sensitive information
-- [ ] install postgresql
+- [x] install postgresql

 # Open Tasks (beyond scope of CAS_MAIN project)
-- [ ] Production readiness (not just `fastapi dev app/main.py`)
+- [x] Production readiness (not just `fastapi dev app/main.py`)
-- [ ] authentication
+- [-] authentication

 # Installation & Setup